kishsal/python/README.md

 # python
-Python in Azure, AWS and more
+Python for Azure, AWS and more